 Lake Ohrid

-It was Sunday and traffic lined the road heading back to Skopjke.
-Evidently many people from the capitol vacation at lake Ohrid to escape the heat of the summer and the it was the end of August-the end of summer vacation time for many.
+It was a Sunday, and the road heading back to Skopje was packed with traffic.
+It seemed that many people from the capital head to Lake Ohrid to escape the summer heat, and with it being the end of August, the tail end of summer vacation for many, the area was especially crowded.

-The lake is huge and extremely deep. it is known as the deepest lake in Europe at 1000 feet deep.
-It is sorrounded by mountains with one mountain being a national park and the home to wild animals such as bear and wolves.
-Lake Ohris is shared between North macedonia and Albania.
+The lake itself is vast and incredibly deep—it holds the title of the deepest lake in Europe, reaching depths of up to 1,000 feet.
+Surrounded by mountains, with one being a national park, the area is also home to wild animals such as bears and wolves.
+Lake Ohrid is shared between North Macedonia and Albania, adding to its international charm.

 Lake Ohrid